Estella/ircv3-specifications/extensions/sasl-3.1.md

 # Errata

 * Previous versions of this specification mentioned that 904 numeric would be used when SASL was aborted.
 906 ERR_SASLABORTED should be used when SASL is aborted.
 * Previous versions of this specification did not precisely describe when is RPL_SASLMECHS being sent.
 * Clarified the language how responses are transmitted.
 * Added empty initial server response for client-first mechanisms.
 This had happened de-facto already.
 * Added empty final client response for certain mechanisms.
 This had happened de-facto already.
+* Removed mention of IRCD "SASL agents", as it is a server-side implementation detail.
+* Described basic concepts of SASL separately from the low-level protocol description.
+* Mentioned that empty authzid is preferred.

+[cap-3.1]: ../core/capability-negotiation-3.1.html
+[RFC 4422]: https://tools.ietf.org/html/rfc4422 "Simple Authentication and Security Layer (SASL)"
+[RFC 4616]: https://tools.ietf.org/html/rfc4616 "The PLAIN Simple Authentication and Security Layer (SASL) Mechanism"
+[RFC 4648]: https://tools.ietf.org/html/rfc4648 "The Base16, Base32, and Base64 Data Encodings"
+[RFC 5802]: https://tools.ietf.org/html/rfc5802 "Salted Challenge Response Authentication Mechanism (SCRAM)"